erhant/crypto-notes/content/zklearning/2-overview-of-modern-snark.md

 	note over V: accept or reject
 ```

 Notice that the Verifier does not talk back to Prover, i.e. it does not interact with it!
-It just reads the generated proof and that’s all, making the entire thing non-interactive.
+It just reads the generated proof and that's all, making the entire thing non-interactive.

 More formally, a NARK is a triple $(S, P, V)$:

 - $S(C) \to (pp, vp)$ is the preprocessing setup, generating public parameters for prover and verifier
 - $P(pp, x, w) \to \pi$ is the prover function, generating the proof given the public prover parameters, public inputs and the secret inputs (witness).
-- $V(vp, x, \pi) \to \{0, 1\}$ is the verification function, either accepting or rejecting a given proof $\pi$, along with the circuit’s public verifier parameters and public inputs.
+- $V(vp, x, \pi) \to \{0, 1\}$ is the verification function, either accepting or rejecting a given proof $\pi$, along with the circuit's public verifier parameters and public inputs.

 A technical point to be made here is that, all of these algorithms and the adversary are assumed to have an access to a **random oracle**.
 This is most likely due to Fiat-Shamir Paradigm we have learned in the previous lecture, but we will get to more details of this later.